csc-training/csc-env-eff/_slides/08_datamigration_io.md

 # Cleaning and backing up data (1/3)

 - **[Disk cleaning](https://docs.csc.fi/computing/usage-policy/#disk-cleaning)**
    - In force for project disk areas under `/scratch` **on Roihu**
-  - Files not accessed for 90 days (quotas 5 TiB and above) or 180 days (smaller quotas) will be removed periodically
+   - Files not accessed for 90 days (5+ TiB quota) or 180 days (smaller quotas) are removed periodically
       - You get at least 1 month's advance notice, plus a list of the files about to be removed
       - Check your project's cleaning cycle with `csc-workspaces`

 - **Best practice tips**
    - Don't save everything automatically
    - Use *[LUE](https://docs.csc.fi/support/tutorials/lue/)* tool to analyze your disk usage
       - Avoid `du` and `find -size`, these commands are heavy on the file system
    - Move important data not in current use to Allas

 # Cleaning and backing up data (2/3)